 - Limited third person uses third-person pronouns like “he” and she” to relate the story from a single character’s perspective (e.g., “The Giver” and “I Am Legend”).

-Each POV has its strengths and weaknesses, which you can brush up on in this quick and dirty guide.
+Each POV has its strengths and weaknesses.
 (To see it all put in action, you can also check out the POV infographic in this post.)
 But just remember: no matter what, the POV you pick should serve the needs of your story.

 Are you writing a quirky, relatable YA novel?
 Definitely consider first-person narration so that readers can get to know your utterly unique protagonist up close and personal.
 But if you want to conduct multiple character studies in your literary novel, then third person omniscient — which lets the reader slip into the minds of many characters — is probably the way to go.